FREQUENTLY ASKED QUESTIONS

 This current issue is not about which food is “best.”
 It’s not about luxuriousness of ingredients.
 What the taurine issue has exposed is not “bad ingredients” – it’s a failure in the way we’ve insisted that food companies behave.
 Instead of asking that they show us years of data showing that their food is safe, we’ve asked them to give us foods that sound like they should be found on a human restaurant menu, and we’ve rewarded them for giving us dozens and dozens of formulas, far more than any company could ever test.
 The taurine problem isn’t our fault, but it does show that we need to re-align how we think about dog foods.
 Companies that have never fed their food to actual dogs shouldn’t have the opportunity to be in our dogs’ bowls, especially for years and years.

-We are not saying that the testing companies (RC, Purina, Mars, Farmina, and we’ll add to that list as fast as we can) are always making a “better” food.
+We are not saying that the testing companies (Royal Canin, Purina, Eukanuba, Iams, Hill’s Science Diet…and we’ll add to the list as fast as we can) are always making a “better” food.
 That’s in the eye of the beholder.
 But we are saying that right now it looks like they make a safer food, and a tested food, and they’ve shown that they deserve to be trusted.

 - The foods you guys keep recommending all have by-products, which isn't even meat.
 Why feed your dogs garbage?The myth that byproducts are bad is one that has been taken advantage of by boutique food companies for years.